semantic-flow/sflo-dendron-notes/sflo.conv.claude.2025-07-11-flow-cli-api-design-strategy.md

 Aggregated distributions need their own versioning because they represent a different semantic entity than their source components
 File:// URIs create a perfect bridge between the filesystem and RDF representation, making queries natural and file system operations traceable

 This gives you full provenance tracking for aggregated distributions while keeping the in-memory RDF store grounded in actual file system locations.RetryDoh, sorry, I'd forgotten that I redefined aggregated distributions as including all contained nodes.Just within a single node, I think we need something that aggregates the components (up to three, but maybe no including MetaComponent) as a way to say that this set of components were at this version together).
-Maybe you could do that just with the metadata dataset, but you still need a way to refer to it, and maybe giving it its own versions (every time at least one of the components has changed) at weave.EditAh, right! (.9) You're talking about node-level aggregation - a way to capture "these specific component versions were together at this point in time" within a single node.
+Maybe you could do that just with the metadata dataset, but you still need a way to refer to it, and maybe giving it its own versions (every time at least one of the components has changed) at weave.EditAh, right! (.9) You're talking about node-level aggregation - a way to capture "these specific flow versions were together at this point in time" within a single node.
 Node Snapshot Concept
 Something like a unified dataset that represents the complete state of a node at a specific point: data-node/